felixmohnert/felixmohnert.github.io/_posts/2014-06-07-learning-swift-with-ruby-background.md

-optionalString = "I'm a optional String" optionalString  // This gives me true optionalString! // This gives me "I'm a optional String"
+optionalString = "I'm a optional String" optionalString  // This gives me true optionalString! // This gives me "I'm an optional String"
 {% endhighlight %}

 If you think about, this is quite nice.
 If you have a type defined and it is